Teenage Drivers Are More Likely To Cause Car Crashes Than Any Other Age GroupMay 30, 2018

 If those statistics are valid – and it wouldn’t be too surprising if teens are under-reporting their cell phone usage – it means that parents and other adults have a ways to go in setting a good example in for the next generation when they’re behind the wheel.

 Even if you don’t have a teenager yourself, or one that’s old enough to drive, you’re still at risk.
 “Nearly two-thirds of people injured or killed in crashes involving a teen driver are people other than the teen themselves,” said Ryan.

 While the potential for personal tragedy is incalculable when teens get behind the wheel, the monetary costs are far from insignificant.
 A 2008 study by AAA said that crashes involving drivers aged 15 to 17 in the U.S. resulted in $34.4 billion in “medical expenses, lost work, property damage, quality of life loss and other related costs.”

-If your teen is involved in a car crash, or if you’re the victim of a crash caused by an inexperienced driver, you might find yourself in need of aid while you sort out all your financial and legal troubles.
-When that happens, USClaims may be able to help.
+If your teenage is involved in a car accident, or if you’re the victim of a crash caused by an inexperienced driver, you might find yourself in need of aid while you sort out all your financial and legal troubles.
+USClaims can help provide the financial support you need.